alicevillar/sfa_api/README.md

 :large_blue_circle: WEB INTERFACE

 The Web Interface is our main interface and it was built with HTML/CSS and Javascript.
 As swagger, it also allows:  a) users authentication, b) download images, and c) upload images.
-However, our web interface has an additional feature: when user downloads and image, the system automatically puts it as his or her desktop background.
+However, our web interface has an additional feature: when user download an image, the system automatically puts it as his or her desktop background.
 It has been  done with ctypes and Eel libraries.

  > :radio_button: FEATURES:
 > * :arrow_forward: user registration, which generates an authentication key